thomasloupe/CleanSweep/README.md

 ## Getting Started with CleanSweep2_CLI
 1. Download the [latest](https://github.com/thomasloupe/CleanSweep2/releases) CleanSweep2 release and extract the contents.
-1. For non-automated cleaning, create a shortcut to the executable, and modify the arguments in the "Target" properties field, then run CleanSweep2_CLI.
+1. For manual cleaning, create a shortcut to the executable, and modify the arguments in the "Target" properties field, then run CleanSweep2_CLI.
 1. For automated cleaning, launch Task Scheduler in Windows, click "Create Basic Task".
 Enter a name for the task (example: CleanSweep2_CLI) and give a description if desired.
 Select a scheduled time for CleanSweep2_CLI to run.
 On the "Action" page, select "Start a program".
 Select the CleanSweep2_CLI executable, and pass desired arguments.
 For a list of arguments, see below.

 ## CleanSweep2_CLI Arguments